 3. Not Everyone Gets a Good Seat

-Financial help from family and friends on the outside (often in need of financial assistance themselves) is rare for many inmates, who must instead hustle and save if they hope to deck out their bunk with a television, portable CD player, or other approved entertainment device.
-For the select inmates who manage to secure competitive higher-paying jobs in inmate work sites (which can pay closer to $1.00, $2.00, or $3.00 per hour at some sites), saving may not be as much of a burden, relatively speaking.
+Financial help from family and friends on the outside (often in need of financial assistance themselves) is rare for many on the inside, who must instead hustle and save if they hope to deck out their bunk with a television, portable CD player, or other approved entertainment device.
+For the select few who manage to secure competitive higher-paying jobs in penal labor sites (which can pay closer to $1.00, $2.00, or $3.00 per hour at some sites), saving may not be as much of a burden, relatively speaking.
 The rest, however, must rely on the good graces of their pals or neighbors in their housing units, who might allow them to sit in their bunks to watch the game.
-While it is possible to purchase a TV directly from another inmate in the black market, this form of exchange is technically prohibited – inmates caught with entertainment items registered in another’s name face having their goods searched and confiscated, disciplinary tickets, Loss of Privileges, or other sanctions.
+While it is possible to purchase a TV directly from another prisoner in the black market, this form of exchange is technically prohibited – those caught with entertainment items registered in another’s name face having their goods searched and confiscated, disciplinary tickets, Loss of Privileges, or other sanctions.

 4. The Super Bowl is the Biggest Holiday of the Year

-(Michael Gibson-Light is a PhD student at the University of Arizona School of Sociology.
-His dissertation is an ethnographic study of the structure of inmate labor, the practices and strategies of inmate workers, and the formal and informal economic outcomes of work behind bars in a US men's state prison.)
+(Michael Gibson-Light is an ABD student at the University of Arizona School of Sociology.
+His dissertation entails an 18-month ethnographic study of the structure of penal labor, the practices and strategies of working prisoners, and the formal and informal economic outcomes of work behind bars in a US men's state prison.
+More information can be found on his personal website.)